 B] How To Keep Your WordPress Site Secure

-1. Make Use of Strong Passwords
+1. Make Use of SSL Certificate

 2. Update WordPress Core and Plugins & Themes

 Like mentioned above, one of the reasons for security issues like SQL injection and malware is outdated WordPress version and plugins and themes.
 Thus, in order to avoid potential vulnerabilities, you need to keep your site up-to-date by updating the WordPress core, plugins and themes frequently.
 Also, it’s important to get the themes from the right sources.
 Usually, a premium multipurpose WordPress theme should be pretty secure.

 3. Limit Login Attempts